TheLocust3/resume/README.md

 # Resume

-I needed to write a resume for class so I figured I'd make it in React so that I had full control over it's looks.
+I needed to write a resume for class so I figured I'd make it in React...

-NOTE: This might not be fully up to date
+It was a huge mistake... but it's done